dis-sg/dis-sg.github.io/_posts/2025-03-04-the-new-paper-rebrand.md

 <figcaption><a href="https://www.facebook.com/photo/?fbid=1033952958769132&set=a.636923105138788" target="_blank">(Source)</a></figcaption>
 </figure>

-The refreshed website (<a href="https://www.tnp.sg/" target="_blank">https://www.tnp.sg/</a>) is definitely more alive than the profile photos let on.
+The refreshed <a href="https://www.tnp.sg/" target="_blank">website</a> is definitely more alive than the profile photos let on.
 The homepage is sleek, well laid out, and concise—featuring only 10 headlines.
 Six are the latest articles, while the other four are top reads.

 <figure>
 <img src="https://i.imgur.com/aNGHYpL.png" alt="the new paper website">